-Strategic Policies Themes Promote efficient business connectivity & import/export Safeguarding good connectivity and improving journey times and journey reliability between the region and the rest of the UK. • Ensuring good connectivity from local centres to the main Scottish gateways of Inverness, Aberdeen, Edinburgh and Glasgow. • Removing delays and bottlenecks across the network which hinder the efficient movement of people and goods within, into and out of the region; and subsequently which undermine the region's economic performance. • Boosting the role of buses, rail, ferries, community transport and active travel in providing access to employment, for tourism and so enhancing the region's economy.
-Securing improvements across the rail network to enable more reliance on rail for the movement of passengers and freight. • Making the case for investment in the ports and airports / air strips around the region, and their role in supporting the economy of the region.
-Suitable transport infrastructure is required, including improved road, rail and public transport connections. • Managing growing demands on our transport system and focussing on the most fragile and or under pressure points in the network.
-Supporting the delivery of the Inverness City Region Deal including the implementation of strategic road improvements and identifying mechanisms for improving Regional Air Access Support active communities Promoting innovative solutions to address transport issues that face the region.
+Strategic Themes Policies memes Making the case for investment in the ports and airports / air strips around the region, and their role in supporting the economy of the region.
+Suitable transport infrastructure is required, including improved road, rail and public transport connections.
+Managing growing demands on our transport system and focussing on the most fragile and or under pressure points in the network.
+Supporting the delivery of the Inverness City Region Deal including the implementation of strategic road improvements and identifying mechanisms for improving Regional Air Access Helping to deliver the Cycling Action Plan for Scotland and the National Walking Strategy Promoting innovative solutions to address transport issues that face the region.
 Ensuring that the transport network efficiently and reliably links communities, enabling people to access goods and services, by a choice of private or public transport.
-Supporting and working with local authorities to deliver an efficient public transport network, including demand responsive transport, hire cars and taxis that are accessible to all, and which enable people to access the main centres of employment and learning.
-Ensuring that access to health care is considered and planned for in a coordinated manner, involving local authorities, NHS Territorial Boards, Scottish Ambulance Service, the voluntary sector and the public, including disabled people.
-Optimising the role of community transport and the third sector in enhancing accessibility and social inclusion.
-Actively facilitating or helping to deliver improved integration and higher quality of transpor services across the region.
-Growing the opportunities for walking and cycling to constitute an increasing share of the local transport system.
+Supporting and working with local authorities to deliver an efficient public transport network, including demand responsive transport, hire cars and taxis that are accessible to all, and which enable people to access the main centres of employment and learning. • Ensuring that access to health care is considered and planned for in a coordinated manner, involving local authorities, NHS Territorial Boards, Scottish Ambulance Service, the voluntary sector and the public, including disabled people. • Optimising the role of community transport and the third sector in enhancing accessibility and social inclusion.
+Support active communities Actively facilitating or helping to deliver improved integration and higher quality of transpor services across the region. • Growing the opportunities for walking and cycling to constitute an increasing share of the local transport system.
 Promoting the use of alternative fuels, focussing on electric and hydrogen power, and the use of renewable sources of energy in infrastructure.
-Taking an active role in the promotion, development and delivery of active travel plans in local centres, focussed around access to jobs, hospitals and education, and including continuing to promote behavioural change.
-Safeguarding improvements in road safety; reducing road casualties and tackling barriers caused by real and perceived safety issues.
+Taking an active role in the promotion, development and delivery of active travel plans in local centres, focussed around access to jobs, hospitals and education, and including continuing to promote behavioural change. • Safeguarding improvements in road safety; reducing road casualties and tackling barriers caused by real and perceived safety issues.
 Supporting initiatives that tackle transport-related air quality impacts such as the Air Quality Management Area Action Plan within Inverness City Centre or any adverse noise impacts that may arise from strategic transport projects.